NTFS vs ReFS: Which One to Choose?

 As you can see, both of the systems include various features which differ in the way they protect storage, enhance its performance and ensure the data integrity.
 The following section will cover what each system is capable of.

+If we compare ReFS vs NTFS, we should talk about reliability.
 In case a system failure should occur, NTFS uses checkpoints and log files to recover the system to its previous state.
 If a bad-sector error is detected, NTFS marks the damaged cluster as bad, discards it, and assigns a new cluster for the data storage.
 With the Self-healing feature of NTFS, it is possible to protect the entire file system without taking the volume offline.
 NTFS periodically scans the system to find any transient corruption issues and fix them.
-Also, NTFS provides a high level of reliability due to the use of a journaling file system, meaning that this file system tracks all changes in the disk, which allows you to quickly roll back the infrastructure to its previous state in case of system crash or failed data migration.
+Also, NTFS provides a high level of reliability due to the use of a journaling file system, meaning that this file system tracks all changes in the disk, which allows you to quickly roll back the infrastructure to its previous state in case of a system crash or failed data migration.

 In Windows Server 2008, Transactional NTFS was introduced, which allowed it to monitor the system performance through transactions.
 In this case, the file operations are performed through atomic transactions, meaning that you can set up a transaction so that it will apply multiple changes to files in the system.
 The transaction is set up in such a way as to ensure that either all operations will succeed or none of them will.
 In case of system failure, the adopted changes are written to the disk and incomplete transactional work is rolled back.
 Thus, transactions allow you to perform operations without interruptions or errors and save the progress that has been made.